Academic Motivation & Resilience Lab

 Principal Investigator - Dr. Brandilynn Villarreal

 Dr. Villarreal is a lifespan developmental psychologist with research interests in motivation and educational goal pursuit.
 She studies adolescents and young adults as they navigate the transition into adulthood, particularly through higher education.
-She has a special interest in motivational and self-regulatory strategies used by first-generation, low-income, and traditionally underrepresented students in academia including, but not limited to, Latinx, African-American, and Native American students.
+She has a special interest in motivational and self-regulatory strategies used by first-generation, low-income, and traditionally underrepresented students in academia.

 How to Join